-The DGSD Administration Center will be temporarily closed to foot traffic from the public during Phases 1 and 2.
-During Phases 1 through 2, all work serving the public should be performed via phone and email instead of in-person whenever practical.
-Some examples of appropriate in-person transactions during the Phases 1 and 2 include receipt of packages, accessing bulk mail and drop boxes, and emergency inspections.
+The DGSD Administration Center will be temporarily closed to foot traffic from the public during Phase 1, Phase 2, and Tier 3.
+During Phase 1, Phase 2 and Tier 3, all work serving the public should be performed via phone and email instead of in-person whenever practical.
+Some examples of appropriate in-person transactions during the Phase 1, Phase 2, and Tier 3 include receipt of packages, accessing bulk mail and drop boxes, and emergency inspections.
 Additional safety measures shall be implemented in these situations such as: use of gloves to handle mail, following social distancing guidelines between DGSD staff members, donning facemasks, etc.

-The Administration Center will reopen to customers during Phase 3.
-Phase 3 and Phase 4 office hours for customers will be 10am-noon and 1pm-3pm Monday through Thursday.
+The Administration Center will be open to customers during Phase 3, Tier 2, Tier 1, and Phase 4.
+The office hours for customers will be 10am-noon and 1pm-3pm Monday through Thursday.
+These hours are subject to change based on recommendations from local health authorities.
 Safety guidelines must be followed for customers to enter, which are detailed in the door sign in Attachment D. When the Administration Center reopens to customers and until Phase 5 is reached, only one customer will be allowed at the counter at a time.
 Other customers must wait outside until it is their turn.
 The exception to this would be members of the same family (e.g. husband and wife coming in together to sign documents).
-All customers over the age of 2 entering the Administration Center during Phases 3 and 4 will be required to wear a mask and to remain on the opposite side of the front counter's plexiglass partition from DGSD staff.
+Until Phase 5, all customers over the age of 2 entering the Administration Center will be required to wear a mask and to remain on the opposite side of the front counter's plexiglass partition from DGSD staff.

-During the pandemic, customers will not be allowed to utilize the employee restrooms in the Admin Center.
+During the pandemic, customers will not be allowed to utilize the employee restrooms in the Administration Center.